 Becoming an excellent college educator is a continuing life-long professional challenge, the dimensions of which are often unrecognized.
-In the general mind, doctors and lawyers are professionals; teachers are not: they are rarely rewarded for it.
+In the general mind, doctors and lawyers are professionals; teachers are not: they are rarely rewarded, and sometimes feared, for their work in the classroom.
 I believe we could change our semi-professional status if we engaged in the scholarship of teaching and learning and evolved list of best practices such as this one and help each other achieve them.
 If we, as faculty, could ever come to agree upon any performance-based list such as this one, our institutions could marshal the resources to accelerate its attainment, clarify the objectives for acquiring tenure, and offer salary rewards for an individual’s continued reflective review of teaching practice.

 In that spirit I offer a list of what I have struggled to learn to do in my many, many years of teaching about teaching.
 Even though classrooms vary in content and goals, I believe a core set of Best Practices does apply to most education environments, in both professional/technical and academic areas, albeit in differing degrees.
 This is my attempt to specify which of the myriad things and relations deserve close study.

 I have organized these practices under 12 headings.
-When I have used this listing for tenure qualification, the candidate was challenged to pursue one self-chosen objective in each of the 12 areas.
+When I have used this listing for tenure qualification, the tenure committee challenged the candidate to pursue one self-chosen objective in each of the 12 areas.
 In the twenty tenure processes of which I was a member, all agreed that it worked beneficially for both the candidate and the committee.
 Discussions each time were grounded in specific challenges and classroom events.

 - Lecture Practices